 Most Affordable Neighborhoods in Coral Gables, FL

-Some of the cheapest neighborhoods in Coral Gables are Coral Groves, Flagler, and Douglas.
+Some of the cheapest neighborhoods in Coral Gables are Coconut One, Douglas, and Granada.
 These neighborhoods offer some of the lowest rent prices in Coral Gables, making them ideal for renters on a budget.
-As of March 2, 2025, the average rent in Coral Gables is $2,486, which is 0.3% lower than last year.
+As of July 29, 2025, the average rent in Coral Gables is $2,533, which is 1.5% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent